FlyJingFish/FormatTextViewLib/README.md

 There is such a text str = "I have read and agree with %1$s and %2$s" or "I have read and agree with %2$s and %1$s"

-When calling setFormatTextBean(str,"Privacy Policy","User Agreement") with the above two strings
+When calling setFormatText(str,"Privacy Policy","User Agreement") with the above two strings

 The results of the above two strings are